v-research/knowledgezero/source/_posts/finding-cybersecure.md

 *Expert:* I know what a cybersecure animal looks like, we experts have a description of it.The cybersecure animal is brown!
 It is necessarily brown.

-*We:* Really?!
+*Us:* Really?!
 Have you ever seen it?

 *Expert:* No, but if it wasn't brown, it wouldn't be brown.

-*We:* Ooook, I'm really confused, what's your problem again?
+*Us:* Ooook, I'm really confused, what's your problem again?

 *Expert:* No!
 Listen to me!
 It's like cybersecurity properties.
 A cybersecure system must be confidential otherwise it wouldn't be! it must be brownnnn!

-*We:* What the... why?!
+*Us:* What the... why?!
 Why should I care about confidentiality or being brown?
 I just want a secure system!

 *Expert:* It also must be 21 cm tall!

-*We:* Again?!?!
+*Us:* Again?!?!

 *Expert:* It's like integrity, otherwi...